 Understanding Professional Negligence

 If you are working as a professional who proffers expertise in a particular field, someone can file a claim of professional negligence against you.
-For instance, doctors, IT specialists, management consultants, surveyors, etc., are all professionals in varying industries.
+For instance, doctors, IT specialists, management consultants, and surveyors are all professionals in varying industries.

 As a professional or expert in your field, you must be careful in the carriage or exercise of your duties.
 Aim to deliver reasonable care and proper services that meet or exceed the accepted standards in your profession.
 If you fail to do so, you could be exposed to a claim of negligence against you.
 A successful claim can result in hefty damages or loss of your professional license.